Miner28/NetworkedEventCaller/README.md

 # NetworkedEventCaller
-### Allows you to send NetworkedEvents with parameters over network.
+### Allows you to send NetworkedEvents with parameters.

 # Requires UdonSharp 1.0!
 This prefab is meant only for slightly more ADVANCED users!
 This still requires coding for it to be useful.